 Color matching to your skin tone is difficult because the shades run light.
-The downside of the impressive coverage is the tendency to cake if you apply too much.
-UV protection isn't rated.

 A good pick for consumers with sensitive skin, thanks to the fragrance and talc free formula.
 Better sun protection than competitors – SPF 19.
 Comes in a wide range of shades.

 The jar and brush design doesn't do a good job of preventing messes during use.

 Talc-free powder builds to create as much or as little coverage as desired.
 Formulated to minimize shine and even skin tone.
 Comes in a great range of shades, and is vegan and cruelty-free.